zuiderkwast/nanbox/README.md

 User-defined pointer type
 -------------------------

-When storing pointers in a nanbox, the type `void*` is used by default.
+When encoding and decoding pointers to/from a nanbox, the pointer type `void*` is used by default.
 This can be changed by defining `NANBOX_POINTER_TYPE` to the pointer type of choice, before including `nanbox.h`.
 The type must be a pointer type, because unused bits in the pointers are used to encode various data.

 Auxillary data
 --------------